GluuFederation/docker-key-rotation/README.md

     <IMAGE-NAME>:<GLUU-SERVER-VERSION>_<INTERNAL-REV-VERSION>

-For example, `gluufederation/key-rotation:3.0.1_rev1.0.0` consists of:
+For example, `gluufederation/key-rotation:3.1.3_dev` consists of:

 - glufederation/key-rotation as `<IMAGE_NAME>`; the actual image name
-- 3.0.1 as `GLUU-SERVER-VERSION`; the Gluu Server version as setup reference
+- 3.1.3 as `GLUU-SERVER-VERSION`; the Gluu Server version as setup reference
-- rev1.0.0 as `<INTERNAL-REV-VERSION>`; revision made when developing the image
+- `dev` as `<INTERNAL-REV-VERSION>`; revision made when developing the image

 ## Installation